Nature Strips & Trees

 Street trees, garden beds and landscaping are important components of our public spaces, bringing aesthetic, environmental and practical benefits.
 Council’s parks and gardens staff maintain plantings in median strips, roundabouts and tree bays as well as those in public parks, reserves and playgrounds.

-For more information about nature strips contact Council on (03) 5018 8100 or submit an Online Request Form
+Have a question contact Council on 03 5018 8100 or submit an Online request form.

 Council undertakes a wide range of tree maintenance activities across the municipality and responds to more than 1500 tree-related enquiries every year.

 - Tree removal

 - Root control